Skip main navigation

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

-Race, Color, National Origin, and Ancestry
+Discrimination because of Race, Color, National Origin, and Ancestry

 Overview